swcphd/SWC_PhD_Website/_posts/events/2018-08-26-CrossSpecies.md

 ---

 ## Integrating findings across different nervous systems

+### 21st September 2018 - Sainsbury Wellcome Centre

-Our goal is to think about and discuss how neuroscientific research methods can be improved in order to better integrate research findings from individual species into general principles of nervous systems.
+The goal of this event os to  is to think about and discuss how neuroscientific research methods can be improved in order to better integrate research findings from individual species into general principles of nervous systems.
   Neuroscientists today study many species, but results obtained with one species rarely inform the design or analysis of experiments with another.
 This raises the question of how studying multiple